The Ultimate Guide to Tennis String Types: Choosing the Best for Your Game

 Monofilament Polyester

 If you can’t move the strings, then polyester is largely not doing anything positive for you.
 Something else to consider, their inherent stiffness lets players string with lower tensions and maintain control, even as low as 40 pounds.
 And though they will not break quickly, co-polyester strings lose tension faster than any other string type, so just because they are not broken, doesn’t mean they don’t need to be restrung.
+Luxilon ALU Power, Babolat RPM Blast, Solinco Hyper-G, and HEAD Hawk Touch have had some incredible staying power in the string market.

 There are also several monofilament string options available that are polyester free.
-Some examples are Babolat Origin and Diadem Evolution.
+Some examples are Babolat RPM Soft and Diadem Evolution.
 Both are monofilament polyamides, and provide a firm crisp response but not in the realm of polyester.
 Another example is the Zyex Monofilament Monogut ZX which again contains no polyester and offers outstanding dynamic stiffness.
 It is softer than polyester but not as comfortable as the natural gut.
 The bottom line is: not all monofilaments are created equal!!!!!

 Hybrid String